P-Saha/GraphicsDemos/README.md

 # GraphicsDemos
-A variety of graphics projects.
+A large variety of graphics projects.
 Uses Pygame for graphics, https://www.pygame.org